ts7fx/16F17S_MSDS_Capstone/README.md

-## Comparing Isolation Forest and Local Outlier Factor on UVA NetFlow data
+## Comparing Unsupervised Learning Approaches on UVA NetFlow Data
 	Capstone project for the M.S in Data Science, Fall 2016 - Spring 2017

 ## Instruction